JT8D-17/XLua-Utils-for-X-Plane/README.md

 ![XLuaUtils Main Menu Entry](Documentation/Images/XLuaUtils_MenuEntry.jpg  "XLuaUtils Main Menu Entry")

-If you have no intention of using XLuaUtils for development purposes, consult [chapter 5](#5.0) of this readme to learn about the end-user oriented tools.
+If you have no intention of using XLuaUtils for development purposes, consult [section 5](#5.0) of this readme to learn about the end-user oriented tools.
-A quick read of [chapter 4](#4.0) is recommended regardless, because some information there may come in handy at some point.
+A quick read of [section 4](#4.0) is recommended regardless, because some information there may come in handy at some point.

 &nbsp;